 Main

 method, and can be executed directly by the operating system. - Library Assemblies (DLL - Dynamic Link Library): These assemblies contain code that can be reused by other applications.
-They cannot be executed on their own.
+They cannot be executed by themselves.

 The final assembly file includes compiled code, metadata, and additional resources such as images or configuration files.